CVAD Information Technology Services

 To support the college's award-winning programs in art education, art history, design and studio arts in the expanded and renovated world-class complex, unique resources are provided for students to learn on the latest digital fabrication tools, 3D scanners, 3D printers, computer numerical control routers, laser cutters and engravers, plasma cutters and waterjet cutters — supported by the CVAD IT Services team.

 Providing direct information technology support for the College of Visual Arts and Design, students, faculty and staff, the CVAD IT Services team helps with issues on university-owned computers or technology within CVAD facilities or those used remotely.
-Visit the CVAD IT website for more information and hours of operation.
+Visit the CVAD IT Services website for more information and hours of operation.

 Resources and Support